Adwait-Borate/FlightAndSearchService/README.md

   Once You have db config as listed above, go to the src folder from your terminal and execute 'npx sequelize db:create'

+  ## DB design
+   -Airplane table
+   -flight table
+   -Airport table
+   -City table

+   -A flight belongs to an airplane but one airplane can be used in multiple flights -A city has many airports but one airport belongs to a city -One airport can have many flights, but a flight belongs to one airport